 An easy and delicious homemade recipe for Apple-Cinnamon Waffles!
 Crispy on the outside and fluffy on the inside, these yummy waffles are vegan friendly as well as gluten, dairy, and refined sugar free!

 I love breakfast.
-Maybe it’s because you can get away with eating bread for an entire meal (and I LOOOVE bread!) or maybe it’s because I get to drink coffee (I also love coffee.
-Almost as much as I love bread.
-Almost.)
-Whatever the subconscious reason is, it’s my favorite meal of the day!
+Maybe it’s because you can get away with eating bread for an entire meal (and I LOOOVE bread!) or maybe it’s because I get to drink coffee.

+Whatever the subconscious reason is, it’s my favorite meal of the day.
 And why wouldn’t it be when you can eat Apple-Cinnamon Waffles!
-These waffles are soft on the inside and slightly crisp on the outside.
-Using applesauce is a time saver and gives these waffles that delicious apple-y flavor without having to peel and grate an apple!
-Hey, I’m all about finding ways to save time and energy…and dishes!
+These homemade waffles are soft on the inside and slightly crisp on the outside.
+Using applesauce is a time saver and gives these waffles that delicious apple-y flavor without having to peel and grate an apple.
+Although, freshly grated apple is delish in these too!

 - 2 teaspoons baking powder